-Harder to see here being very far down, underwater doing rather absurdly badly past 10 years - are oil in brown - and natural gas in yellow.
-They're Far Down by around -73% & by -92%!
-Of course, oil had jumped 2021-2023.
-But put in context of past 10 years, it did not much make up for arduous, prolonged declines fossils had suffered for a decade!
-So this period does leave behind a Great Recession that thunderously dropped all 2008-2012.
-That had put in bottoms in many tech stories; much non-energy went up after.
-But not so energy which got hit harder, stayed down longer.
-Especially (the most dirty) energy themes: they fell badly.
+Much harder to see here being very far down, underwater rather absurdly bad past 10 years are oil in purple - and natural gas in brown.
+They're very Far Down by around -74% for Oil, & by -95% for natural gas!
+Of course oil had jumped some in 2021-2024 which had helped it.
+But, put in context of the past 10 years, it did not much make up for arduous, prolonged declines the fossils had suffered for a decade!
+So this period below does leave behind a Great Recession that had thunderously dropped all 2008-2012.
+That had put in some bottoms in many tech stories; much there in non-energy went up afterwards.
+But not so energy, which got hit harder, stayed down longer.
+Especially (the most dirty) energy themes fell badly: Rolling Past 10 Years, June 2014 - to end of June 2024:

-Source: Yahoofinance.com
+Source:Yahoofinance.com

-Notably, clean energy had done 'best' back in 2020.
-ECO, new energy innovation NEX, and solar alone were most positive of themes.
-Clean themes were then, briefly, especially strong - versus fossils.
+Notably, clean energy had done 'best' back in 2019/2020, as Clean themes were then, briefly, especially strong - versus fossils.
 Versus all major Indexes too.
-That was a tale of 2 cities, Past 10 Years showed often Big, Big, Big Declines in Dirty energy - vs Clean Up, and Up by varying degrees.
-Since then of course, 2021-2024's reversal in clean - was in context of some gains in oil and gas - as clean plummeted.
-Anyway as time rolls on, good or tough times may tell a new story.
+That was a tale of 2 cities, Past 10 Years showed often Big Declines in Dirty energy - vs Clean Up by varying degrees.
+Since then of course, 2021-2024's reversal in clean - was in context of some gains in oil & gas - as clean plummeted.
+Yet as time rolls on, good or tough times may tell a new story.
 How a theme is defined is especially cogent.
-Seen next how a theme like NEX captures global clean new energy is key.
-How a theme's defined ,is no backroom matter; it's consequential.
+Seen next is how a theme like NEX captures global clean energy is key.
+How a theme's defined is no backroom matter; it's consequential.